3 Powerful Lessons From Jay Z On Following Your Dreams

 While Jay Z talks about selling dope and stuff, that’s not really what he’s doing for money.
 He rapped on the streets, in clubs, etc.

 He didn’t let the crabs hold him down.
-He got focused, obsessed and stayed the course no matter what temptation lie in wait.
+He got focused, obsessed and stayed the course no matter what temptation lied in the wait.

 This documentary is badass.
-There are so many business lessons to be learned from it.
+There’s so many business lessons to be learned from it